yanis-hub/Kresling_CadQuery/README.md

 ## Kresling arrays

-The following code [Kresling_array]() generates a kresling unit, the parameters are highlighted in the begining
+The following code [Kresling_array]() generates a kresling array, the parameters are highlighted in the begining

 ![Example of a Kresling array](images/Kresling_array.svg)